Kot-r/petsim-images/README.md

 # Pet Sim Images
-Allows to get ps99 &amp; pets go images without rate limits
+Allows to get ps99 &amp; pets go images without excessive rate limits

 It uses official BIG Games API, if something is not there — it's likely a problem with their API!